Skip to Content

 • Follow the principle of least privilege — give each role only the permissions it needs, nothing more

-• Use the Staff role (or create a custom role) for users who need more than basic access but should not have full admin privileges
+• Create a custom role for users who need more than basic access but should not have full admin privileges (there is no built-in Staff role)

 • Document what each custom role is intended for so future admins understand the access model